 Good news: my dissertation on African technology innovation hubs is now complete!
-The digital record is here, and the hardbound copy will shortly be deposited with Oxford’s Bodleian Libraries as well.
+The permanent digital record (incl. a pdf for download) is here, and the hardbound copy will shortly be deposited with Oxford’s Bodleian Libraries as well.

 Friederici, N. (2016, October).
 Innovation Hubs in Africa: Assemblers of Technology Entrepreneurs.
 Dissertation, Oxford, UK: Oxford Internet Institute, University of Oxford.

-Oxford dissertations are under embargo for three years, so unfortunately, the whole piece will not be available to the public immediately.
-However, I’m pasting the abstract below, or you can download this pdf with abstract & outline:
+I’m also pasting the abstract below, or you can download this pdf with abstract & outline:

 Please reach out to me if you’re interested in a particular chapter or section, and I’m happy to share details with you informally.